Garycyberknight1/Controlled-Penetration-Testing-Lab/README.md

-The output displayed in your final screenshots represents the Execution and Verification phase of the pipeline.
 At this stage, the "Brain" has moved past raw data processing and is providing a prioritized security posture of the target.

 *Ref 6: ML-Assisted Offensive Security